vvk130/backend-fullstack-course/instructions/instructions.md

 ## Delete horse, delete alpaca

 Go to an animal's page, click Delete, and then click delete button.
 There is no cascading delete implemented, so salesads and leaderboard results are shown even though the animal has been deleted.
-Therefore it is recommended to do the deletions as a last step.
+Therefore, it is recommended to do the deletions as a last step.

 ![alt text](image-7.png)